Random Tur\'an theorem for expansions of spanning subgraphs of tight trees

+Clearly, if $T$ has not been completely specified, then there exists an un-specified edge $f$ and a specified edge $e$ such that $f$ and $e$ form an edge in $\mathcal{T}$.
+As discussed above, there are at most $t$ ways to specify $f$.
+Note that every time we specify a new edge, the number of specified vertices decreases by one.
+Hence the copy of $T$ will be completely specified after specifying at most $v(F)-r-(j-1)s(F)$ such edges $f$.
+Therefore we have $\Delta_j(\C)\le O(t^{v(F)-r-(j-1)s(F)})$. \end{proof} \end{proof}

-Observe that the $r$-expansion of a spanning subgraph of a tight $k$-tree can also be viewed as a spanning subgraph of a tight-$r$ tree, hence Lemma~\ref{lemma:bss_sub_tree} already provides a balanced supersaturation result for expansions of spanning subgraph of tight tree.
-However, it is not good enough in general for our purpose.
-In the rest of this section, we will use it as a key component to prove the following stronger balanced supersaturation theorem for expansions of spanning subgraph of tight tree.
+In the rest of this section, we will use Lemma~\ref{lemma:bss_sub_tree} as a base case, together with the idea of codegree dichotomy, to prove the following stronger balanced supersaturation result for expansions of spanning subgraph of tight tree.

 \begin{thm} For $r\ge k\ge2$, let $\Delta=r-k$.
-Let $T$ be a tight $k$-tree, let $S$ be a spanning subgraph of $T$ and let $F=S^{(+r)}$.
-There exist constants {$K,c>0$} such that the following holds for all sufficiently large $n$ and every $t$ with $K\le t\le \binom{n}{r}/n^{r-1}$.
+Let $T$ be a tight $k$-tree, let $S$ be a spanning subgraph of $T$, and let $F=S^{(+r)}$.
+There exist constants {$K,C>0$} such that the following holds for all sufficiently large $n$ and every $t$ with $K\le t\le \binom{n}{r}/n^{r-1}$.
 Let $H$ be an $r$-graph on $n$ vertices with $tn^{r-1}$ edges and let

-Then there exists a collection $\S$ of copies of $F$ in $H$ such that
+Then there exists a collection $\C$ of copies of $F$ in $H$ such that

 \end{thm}